We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Travelers Rest, South Carolina 2022

-In August 2019, then-Officer Shawn Jenkins met a 17-year-old who he mentored through a youth program and brought him to his house.
+In August 2019, then-Officer Shawn Jenkins brought a seventeen-year-old boy whom he mentored through a youth program to his house.
 Jenkins subsequently threatened the teenager with a stun gun and sexually assaulted him.
-The victim sued in November 2020, and a settlement was reached in January 2022 for an undisclosed amount.
-As of January 28, 2022, criminal charges against Jenkins remained pending, and he was fired from the department following the investigation.
+The parties reached a settlement for an undisclosed amount in January 2022.
+Jenkins was fired from the department following the investigation in 2019, and criminal charges against him remained pending as of January 28, 2022.

 Compensation